chotchki/feophant/README.md

     sql statement: create table foo;
     sql statement: drop table foo;

 Have a generic way to store rows in a table.
 Need to figure out basic transactions so I can implement delete/update.
+With that I can implement the create and drop statements.

+Did some reading on an amazing book: (http://www.interdb.jp/pg/pgsql05.html), transactions should be implemented as a combination of a range of transactions plus a visability map

 # # Longer Term TODO
 This is stuff that I should get to but aren't vital to getting to a minimal viable product.